 July 1, 2013 - June 30, 2014

 Registered Nurses are employed in a wide variety of healthcare settings, such as hospitals, clinics, long-term facilities, physician’s offices, and health agencies.
-Registered Nurses are one of the largest employment sectors in the United States.
+Registered Nurses are among the largest employment sectors in the United States.
 They are in critical shortage throughout the country, therefore, the employment need is great and stability in employment is stellar.

 As a Registered Nurse you will provide and coordinate client care.
 Working closely with the client’s physician and other members of the healthcare team, you will assess client needs, develop plans of care, administer treatments, provide client education, and direct a variety of multi-skilled caregivers.
 Registered Nursing incorporates the administration, management, and evaluation of healthcare to clients across the life span, from diverse cultural, racial, and ethnic backgrounds, and in various healthcare settings.

 If you do not meet the above requirements, please refer to the BSN Program.